pluginever/wc-serial-numbers/readme.txt

 The best WooCommerce plugin to sell and manage license keys with ease.

 == Description ==
 **[WooCommerce Serial Numbers](https://pluginever.com/plugins/woocommerce-serial-numbers-pro/?utm_source=product-page-wordpress.org&utm_medium=product-page-wordpress.org&utm_campaign=product-page-wordpress.org)** is the most powerful license key manager plugin for WooCommerce.
-You can generate, sell, and manage software, games and digital produsts' license keys easily with this plugin.
+You can generate, sell, and manage software, games and digital product's license keys easily with this plugin.

 === 💵 With WooCommerce Serial Numbers You Can Sell: ===